bensaadaCanine/terraform-workshop_environment/README.md

 ### WORKSHOP APP
 Complete all the nessacery resources to achieve the followings:
-We want to create a web-application cluster on EC2 instances.
+We want to create a web-application(apache2 server) cluster on EC2 instances.
 We like to autoscale the cluster with an Autoscaling group, with 2 intances minimum at a time.
 We want to put the instances behind a load balancer (start with ELB, after everything works, you may try ALB) We don't want unhealthy instances to get traffic